 Ever have a brand-new purchase break or stolen?
 It’s not a good feeling, and you might end up feeling cheated.
 Many products don’t come with insurance unless it’s offered at an additional cost.
-Luckily, credit card companies have been offering something known as purchase protection, which may help you reimburse you for some or all of the value of the stolen or damaged goods purchased with their credit card.
+Luckily, credit card companies offer something known as purchase protection, which may help you get reimbursed for some or all of the value of the stolen or damaged goods purchased with your credit card.

 Curious to find out more?
 Let’s take a look at how purchase protection programs work and how using Sift could help take the sting out of stolen or damaged goods.

 Also known as “theft & damage protection,” “damage protection,” or “purchase security,” some credit cards provide a form of insurance in case your item is stolen, lost, or accidentally damaged.
 The catch is that these events must meet certain conditions and occur within a given time period.
 These terms and conditions vary based on the credit card issuer’s policies.

 It’s important to note that purchase protection is different from extended warranty coverage, which provides more comprehensive coverage for damages; however, it does not include theft protection.
 For more information on extended warranty coverage, click here.

 To be able to be reimbursed by this benefit, read over your credit card’s benefit statement.
 The fine print may be confusing, but you should be able to get an idea of what purchases are eligible for reimbursement.
 Not every item you purchased with your credit card may be protected.